Yczar/chance-dart/README.md

 [![awesomeness](https://img.shields.io/badge/awesomeness-maximum-red.svg)](https://github.com/yczar/chance-dart)
 <br><br>

+## Overview

+Chance Dart is a free Open Source project that lets you create random strings, integers, and other things to help with tiresome tasks, especially when building automated tests or wherever else you require anything random.

+Data generation is an important part of many projects especially projects that requires code generation and mocking of data.

+Chance Dart is developed to deliver instant values to ensure speediness in development process and also reduce monotony.

 Many more details on [https://github.com/Yczar/chance-dart](https://github.com/Yczar/chance-dart) but this single library can generate random numbers, characters, strings, names, addresses, dice, and pretty much anything else.